-You may be able to treat your toenail fungus at home with over the counter medications, but if not, you should visit a doctor, who may be able to prescribe something for you.
+You may be able to treat your toenail fungus at home with over-the-counter medications, but if not, you should visit a doctor, who may be able to prescribe something for you.

 There are many different treatments available for nail problems – try cutting your nails shorter or using an antifungal cream that can help get rid of any bacteria underneath them.

-If you have toenail odour, you must take care of your feet.
+If you have toenail odor, you must take care of your feet.
 The first step is understanding what the problem may be and how to fix it.